your oven to

-walnuts on a baking sheet and toast the nuts for about 8 minutes, or
+pecans on a baking sheet and toast the nuts for about 6-8 minutes, or

 until lightly brown and fragrant.
 Cool and then chop coarsely.

-quart (10 cup) saucepan, stir together the brown sugar, cream, milk, maple
+quart (10 cup) (2.5 liter) saucepan, stir together the brown sugar, cream, maple

-syrup, butter, and salt.
-Place the saucepan over medium heat and bring to a boil,
+syrup, corn syrup, and salt.
+Place the saucepan over medium heat and bring just to a boil,

 stirring constantly.
 Once the mixture boils, cover, and boil this way for about